sabtain93/RB_109/cheat_sheet.md

  -->
 ```

-the `each` method is called on the nested array `[[1, 2], [3, 4]]`.
-Each array is passed into the block on each iteration and assigned to block's local variable `arr`.
+the `each` method is called on the nested array `[[1, 2], [3, 4]]`. `each` iterates over the elements of the calling array and invokes the block on each iteration passing in the current element where it is assigned to block's local variable `arr`.
 Within the block `Array#first` method is invoked on `arr`.

-The `Array#first` method returns the `0` index element of the current array, which in this case will be the integers `1` and `3` respectively. `puts` method is invoked and the return value of `arr.first` is passed to it as an argument. `puts` will output `1` and `3` to the console and returns `nil` which is the blocks return value, as this is the last statement evaluated by the the block. `each` method does not care for the blocks return value and returns the calling collection which in this case is `[[1, 2], [3, 4]]`.
+The `Array#first` method returns the `0` index element of the current array that `arr` refrences, which in this case will be the integers `1` and `3` respectively. `puts` method is invoked and the return value of `arr.first` is passed to it as an argument. `puts` will output `1` and `3` to the console and returns `nil` which is the blocks return value, as this is the last statement evaluated by the the block.

+`each` method does not care for the blocks return value and returns the calling collection which in this case is `[[1, 2], [3, 4]]`.

 ***Expalin how does the `Array#each` method works?***

 The `Array#each` method is invoked with a block passed to it an argument.
-The `each` method invokes the block on each iteration and passes the current element of the array object into the block, assigning it to the block's local variable.
+The `each` method iterates over the elements of the caling collection and invokes the block on each iteration passing the current element into the block where it is assigned to the block's local variable.
 The expression within the block is executed for each element of the calling collection.
 The `Array#each` method returns the original calling object regardless of the block's return value.

 ## map